 What do I have to do if I'm travelling with hold baggage?

-The Airport is asking passengers who plan to check-in any hold bags onto their flight, to allow increased time at the airport in the event their luggage is selected for a manual search.
+Guernsey Airport is asking passengers who plan to check-in any hold baggage items onto their flight, to allow for increased time at the airport in the event their baggage items are selected for a manual search.

-Passengers can be reassured that this is a necessary part of our transition to an improved long-term system.
+Passengers can be reassured that this process is a necessary part of our transition to an improved long-term system.
 Until the new system is in place, we are required by our regulators to implement these extra controls and we apologise to passengers who experience disruption as a result of these temporary measures.

 What if I only have hand baggage?